Smlep/smlep_news/README.md

 - `EMAIL_USERNAME`
 - `EMAIL_PASSWORD`

-Why and How I created this project
+Why and how I created this project
 ==================================

 I wrote a small post about this project on my [GitHub Page](https://smlep.github.io), you can read it [here](https://smlep.github.io/jekyll/update/2019/02/01/smlepnews.html).